• Follow us on social media

 Peter Böhm

-How Proto project can help OA patients
+How the Proto project can help OA patients

-The international PROTO research consortium is using a two-pronged approach to combat osteoarthritic inflammation in the knee joint at an early stage and thus prevent progressive joint destruction.
-It is estimated that around 16% of all adults worldwide are affected by osteoarthritis, with knee joint osteoarthritis being the most common type of osteoarthritis alongside hip joint osteoarthritis.
+The international PROTO research consortium is using a two-pronged approach to combat osteoarthritic inflammation in the knee joint at an early stage and thus prevent progressive joint destruction – with the ultimate goal of improving quality of life for the millions affected worldwide.

 Treatment approach 1